EDUCATION AND EXPERIENCE:

 Although we don’t hold them in quite the same musical esteem as the greats listed above, we had lots of fun listening to the popular music of the time in the 1970s and ’80s, including the Bee Gees, KC and the Sunshine Band, Tears for Fears, Information Society, Talking Heads, Duran Duran, B-52s, and Crowded House.
 There’s something to be said for simple music that just makes you happy!
 No musical “genius” or deep meanings necessary.
 And we still love listening to them!

-We love Leon Redbone, an amazing and underappreciated musician who specializes in early 20th-century styles like Dixieland/ragtime, folk and jazz.
-He is an incredibly entertaining performer!
+We love Leon Redbone, an amazing and underappreciated musician who specialized in early 20th-century styles like Dixieland/ragtime, folk and jazz.
+He was an incredibly entertaining performer!
 We also love the big band jazz/ swing-era music of the mid-1920s through 1940s, with musicians like the Andrews Sisters, Frank Sinatra, Billie Holiday, Glenn Miller and Tommy Dorsey and their orchestras.
 Bluegrass and Dixieland music, Doo-wop, Motown, and early rock are some more styles we enjoy.

 Movie soundtracks became a beloved form of music for us in our childhood because of how perfectly they convey emotions.
 As kids, before we could actually buy soundtracks, we’d record parts of movies on our cassette tape recorder (that’s right, cassette-tapes!!!) just so we could listen to the music when the movie wasn’t on “The Movie Channel.”
 And now our list of favorite movie soundtracks keeps growing!
 Some of our favorite soundtrack composers are Thomas Newman (The Shawshank Redemption, the Green Mile and more), W.G “Snuffy” Walden (Stephen King’s The Stand, The Wonder Years series), John Williams (Star Wars, Superman, Close Encounters, Indiana Jones, Schindler’s List and many more), Hans Zimmer (Gladiator, Batman Begins, Dark Knight), James Horner (Apollo 13, A Beautiful Mind, Titanic, Star Trek: the Wrath of Khan, The Search for Spock and more), James Newton Howard (Signs, The Village, Lady in the Water, Devil’s Advocate), Mark Snow (X-Files), Danny Elfman (Sleepy Hollow, Nightmare before Christmas, Spiderman, Hulk), Michael Giacchino (Lost, the new Star Trek movies), Howard Shore (Lord of the Rings, the Hobbit), Clint Eastwood (Flags of our Fathers, Million Dollar Baby), Bernard Hermann (Psycho) and Jerry Goldsmith (Star Trek: The Motion Picture, The Mummy) David Arnold (Stargate, Sherlock), Michael Price (Sherlock), and Harry Gregson-Williams (Chronicles of Narnia).